timotheeg/NESTrisStatsUI/docs/stats.md

 ![Pieces](./stats/pieces.png)

-This section is a little crowded with information
+This section is a little crowded with information.

 ### Header